TreeHacks/hackpack-chrome-ext/README.md

 * Extend the replacement pattern matching by allowing users to specify

+## Miscellaneous Notes

+### Localization

-## Feedback
+### Feedback

 If you have any comments, reach out to Sam Redmond (@organizer-sam on Slack) with feedback!
+I'll be checking the #hackpack-chrome-ext channel throughout the hackathon.